pamarcos/gencc/README.md

 *gencc* (**gen**erator of **c**ompile **c**ommands) is a simple standalone application developed in **C++11** that generates [compilation databases for clang](http://clang.llvm.org/docs/JSONCompilationDatabase.html).
 It is similar to [bear](https://github.com/rizsotto/Bear), but it does not rely on *LD_PRELOAD*, enabling its use in latest **OS X** versions (without disabling security features) and **Linux** with *SELinux* enabled.

+*gencc* is useful to run build systems such as *make*, capturing compiler calls.
+If you are using *CMake*, forget about this and use directly *CMAKE\_EXPORT\_COMPILE\_COMMANDS* so that it exports the database at the same time it generates the build files.

 ## How to build

 You just need *make* and a *C++11* compiler.
 Just run on the top directory: ```make```.
 This will generate the *gencc* binary.